Inna Bazhenova

-Inna Bazhenova (Инна Баженова, born November 25, 1968, Zavolzhye, Russia) — art collector, cultural projects initiator, publisher of The Art Newspaper International Network, founder of an annual award The Art Newspaper Russia and The ART Newspaper Russia Film festival, collector, founder of IN ARTIBUS foundation.
+Inna Bazhenova (Инна Баженова, born November 25, 1968, Zavolzhye, Russia) — is an art collector, cultural projects initiator, and publisher of The Art Newspaper International Network.
+She is also the founder of the IN ARTIBUS foundation, a nonprofit organisation.

 Biography

-Inna Bazhenova graduated from Faculty of Computational Mathematics of Lobachevsky State University of Nizhny Novgorod.
+Inna Bazhenova graduated from the Lobachevsky State University of Nizhny Novgorod.
 Inna Bazhenova started work as an aero industry engineer in 1991.
-In 1993 she co-founded a company that used aero industry technologies in the development and production of industrial equipment for various industries.
+In 1993, she co-founded a company that used aero industry technologies in the development and production of industrial equipment for various industries.
 She still owns a share in several medium-sized cross-field enterprises.
 Inna Bazhenova started collecting art in 2005 and acquired The Art Newspaper in 2014.

 Inna Bazhenova launched The Art Newspaper Russia in Russia in 2012.
 She became an owner of the whole international licensed network comprising the UK, Greece, Italy, China, Russia, the USA, and France in 2014.
 She opened an exhibition space by a non-profit foundation IN ARTIBUS on Prechistenskaya Naberezhnaya in Moscow in 2014.
-Inna Bazhenova is the donator of Centre Pompidou and TATE Modern.
+Inna Bazhenova is a donator of Centre Pompidou and TATE Modern.

 Inna Bazhenova is married and has five sons.

-Since 2010 she has been living in Monaco.
+Since 2010, she has been living in Monaco.